How will we pay for everything socialism is promising?

 So all this having been said: it would be really good news if it turned out we could readily pay for everything the progressives are promising.
 Can we?

 I’m not an expert, but I think we can.
 Different plans have different sources of payment.
 It seems to me that Medicare for All is the most complicated proposal.
 I don’t feel adequate to dissect it, and in fact, I am a little chagrined that this is the number one issue most Americans likely associate with Warren and Sanders, because it’s probably the most complex change they’re proposing, the one that will take the most political capital, and the one that is least significant in the fight against catastrophic climate change.
-But it’s also enormously popular in countries that have it, and it would save the lives of countless Americans if it’s pulled off successfully, so here are a few resources that address how it might be paid for: one in Warren’s style, one in Bernie’s.
+But it’s also enormously popular in countries that have it, and it would save the lives of countless Americans, so here are a few resources that address how it might be paid for, which is absolutely necessary as a matter of justice: one in Warren’s style, one in Bernie’s.
 (And I’ve already mentioned the Lancet study, above.)

 How might a Green New Deal be paid for?
 It’s impossible to put a price tag on it, but at least it can be said that the extravagant sums that some conservative think tanks suggest it will cost neglect the fact that much of this could be done on the local and state levels if there were some strong leadership there, as well as that some of the initial expenditures will rapidly produce economic stimuli.
 From one of the architects of Alexandria Ocasio-Cortez’s Green New Deal proposal, here is a far more extensive economic analysis which I am unqualified to weigh in on but which seems to merit consideration.